If you’re trying to get every type of BBQ explained then at some point you’re going to stumble on portable BBQs.

 In contrast, briquettes are made from sawdust.
 There are also extra ingredients added for improved burning and binding.
 These include coal, limestone, borax and cornstarch.

 Instant-light briquettes are (as the name suggests) easy to ignite due to being mixed with flammable lighter fluid.
 So keep in mind that there’s a petroleum additive there.
-Many claim it leaves an oily aftertaste on food.
+Many claim it leaves an oily aftertaste on food but they are one of the quickest ways to get a cheap portable bbq going.

 A kettle-style portable charcoal BBQ only takes a minute or so to assemble.
 This is because of its minimal parts: a drum base, tripod, a grate, and a lid.
 A tray-style portable BBQ is ready to go as soon as you remove the lid.